 Timings: 9:00 AM - 06:00 PM

-Again, this lake too is a habitat for exotic birds.
 Situated alongside Bellary road, this lake is seasonal.
 It is parched during summers but regains its beauty with monsoon rains.
-This is a perfect place for getting those IG worthy sunrise pictures or for a refreshing early morning jog.
+This is a perfect place for getting those Instagram-worthy sunrise pictures or for a refreshing early morning jog.
 This lake is best viewed in its entirety from the Hebbal flyover.

 Location: NH 7, Bellary road, Outer ring road